consento-org/mobile/contributing.md

 Start reading our code and you'll get the hang of it.
 We optimize for readability:

-- [ ] @martin to read and doublecheck

-- *We indent using two spaces (soft tabs)*
+- We indent using two spaces (soft tabs)
-- *We use HAML for all views*
+- We use HAML for all views
-- *We avoid logic in views, putting HTML generators into helpers*
+- We avoid logic in views, putting HTML generators into helpers
-- *We ALWAYS put spaces after list items and method parameters ([1, 2, 3], not [1,2,3]), around operators (x += 1, not x+=1), and around hash arrows.*
+- We ALWAYS put spaces after list items and method parameters ([1, 2, 3], not [1,2,3]), around operators (x += 1, not x+=1), and around hash arrows.
-- *This is open source software.
+- This is open source software.
 Consider the people who will read your code, and make it look nice for them.
-It's sort of like driving a car: Perhaps you love doing donuts when you're alone, but with passengers the goal is to make the ride as smooth as possible.*
+It's sort of like driving a car: Perhaps you love doing donuts when you're alone, but with passengers the goal is to make the ride as smooth as possible.
-- *So that we can consistently serve images from the CDN, always use image_path or image_tag when referring to images.
-Never prepend "/images/" when using image_path or image_tag.*
+- So that we can consistently serve images from the CDN, always use image_path or image_tag when referring to images.
+Never prepend "/images/" when using image_path or image_tag.
-- *Also for the CDN, always use cwd-relative paths rather than root-relative paths in image URLs in any CSS.
-So instead of url('/images/blah.gif'), use url('../images/blah.gif').*
+- Also for the CDN, always use cwd-relative paths rather than root-relative paths in image URLs in any CSS.
+So instead of url('/images/blah.gif'), use url('../images/blah.gif').

 ## Update Workflow